moatazsaad/msml641-project/docs/project_flow.md

 These attributes would provide a standardized way to compare courses.

 ## Proposed Machine Learning Extension
 A classifier can analyze the individual reports for sentiment, which we could use to give a more accurate score for each course.
 This would allow us to build a more reliable metric that students can compare.
-We can train a multiclass classifier on a list of predetermined attrbutes or indicators so that we can pull them from our sources.
+We can train a classification model on a list of predetermined attrbutes or indicators so that we can pull them from our sources.